Mónica Palacios (politician): Life

-Mónica Palacios holds a bachelor of arts in economics, political science and history from Queens College, City University of New York.
+Mónica Palacios, is a woman that holds a bachelor of arts in economics, political science and history from Queens College, City University of New York.

 In February 2021, she was a candidate for the Democratic Center and was elected to the National Assembly after the 2021 Ecuadorian general elections.

 In November 2021, she was one of the eighty-one members of the Assembly who abstained during the vote for the Economic Reform Bill which would have brought in changes to the tax system.

 In June 2022 she was among the members who requested a debate concerning the replacement of President Guillermo Lasso.
 Forty-six other members signed the request including Sofía Espín, Jhajaira Urresta, Patricia Mendoza, Victoria Desintonio, Viviana Veloz and Rosa Mayorga.
 Lasso brought in the constitution clause number 148 known as Mutual death in May 2023 when he knew that he was about to be impeached.
 This required all of the National Assembly members to stand for re-election.
 She stood for re-election and was re-elected to the National Assembly.
 She represents Ecuadorians living in the US and Canada.
 She is a member of the Permanent Commission on Food Sovereignty and Development of the Agricultural and Fishing Sector.